Whale Shark Sustainability Challenge

 EcoColors joins research and whale shark protection.

-On the boat, the guide will talk about what to do, the rules for swimming with whale sharks, how the snorkel is used (it never hurts to remember) and explains the way to jump in to the water (a wonderful part of the tour that it is not always possible, because depending on the number of sightings and the number of boats around is that the guide decides if it possible or not to do the jump).
-To EcoColors it is very important to respect the giants of the sea and all the creatures that live in the ocean, which is why we avoid to disturb the sharks (we don’t want to stress them, because when they are on the surface it is because they are feeding).
+On the boat, the guide will talk about what to do, the rules for swimming with whale sharks, how the snorkel is used (it never hurts to remember) and explains the way to jump into the water (a wonderful part of the tour that it is not always possible, because depending on the number of sightings and the number of boats around is that the guide decides if it possible or not to do the jump).
+To EcoColors it is very important to respect the giants of the sea and all the creatures that live in the ocean, which is why we avoid disturbing the sharks (we don’t want to stress them because when they are on the surface it is because they are feeding).

 Ch’ooj Ajauil is an organization led by the renowned biologist Rafael de la Parra, who seeks to protect these amazing giants by investigating their lifestyle, their movements, feeding and reproduction, including some signals of social interaction between them and other interesting things around these amazing creatures.

 The name of Ch’ooj Ajauil has its roots in the Mayan language and the words Ahauil that mean Lordship (or United) and Ch’ooj that means blue.
 So the whole name means Blue Realm in English.

 And what this organization wants is to ensure a healthy and sustainable future for an area of marine biodiversity in northern Quintana Roo, which provides superlative natural phenomena through multidisciplinary working groups, interacting to preserve the north-east coast of Quintana Roo, developing environmental education programs, true ecotourism, rational and non-extractive activities, studies and investigations aimed at sustainable management.

 All this with a very clear objective: to get the important recognition as a Biosphere Reserve by UNESCO.